-Claremont Graduate University (CGU) Department of Botany at RSABG
+Claremont Graduate University (CGU) Department of Botany and RSABG

 Lucinda A. McDade, Ph.D., professor of botany, and chair of the Botany Department

-Faculty: three core faculty, two research assistant professors, two emeriti
+Faculty: three core faculty, one research associate professor, two research assistant professors, one professor emeritus

-Courses: 10 graduate courses, plus 17 seminars, focused on plant systematics and evolutionary botany
+Courses: graduate courses and seminars focus on plant systematics and evolutionary botany